You said no dessert. But wasn’t there a pack of Oreos in the pantry earlier?

 Kids are sneaky for lots of reasons.
 Blame it on impulsivity, limited critical thinking skills, deep desire outweighing consequence.
 It doesn’t really matter.
 Whether it’s downright defiance or flighty forgetfulness, what matters is how you handle it.

-How do you respond when you suspect your child of being sneaky?
+How do you respond when you suspect your child is a sneaky kid?
 Whether you have evidence or just a strong hunch, your first instinct is probably to teach them a lesson.
 That’s the best punishment for sneaky tweens, right?

 Imagine your daughter asks to borrow your new shirt and you tell her, “Not yet.
 I haven’t worn it yet.”
 Later that day, you go to your closet to find that very shirt isn’t there.
 Hmmm … it did seem weird she walked out of the house with her jacket fully zipped to her chin.

-You fantasize about greeting her at the bus stop.
+You fantasize about greeting your sneaky kid at the bus stop.
 Demanding she remove her jacket right there, in front of everyone.
 Oh the pleasure of exposing your new shirt, her crime, your superior detective skills, and her guilt!

 But play that out fully.
 Unless you can act this scene out with a cool detachment, the situation could easily backfire.
 If you yell, or shake, or lose control in any visible way, your daughter gains the upper hand.
 At the moment you lose any sense of calm, you’ve given your daughter something else to focus on.